John Jesnor Lindsay

 John Jesnor Lindsay (19 April 1935 – January 2006) was a Scottish photographer and adult film-maker who was active during the late 1960s and the 1970s.
 A former student of the Glasgow School of Art, Lindsay began his career as a photojournalist with limited financial success.
 By the late 1960s Lindsay had begun photographing nudes for adult magazines including Penthouse and Mayfair.

 Lindsay filmed his short films on 16 mm film for distribution on 8 mm film, which was the major market.
-By 1974, Lindsay had made around 100 films for the 8mm market.
+By 1974, Lindsay had made around 100 films for the 8 mm market.

 John Lindsay died in Kent in 2006, but his death didn't become public knowledge until 2022 when it was revealed in the book Under the Counter: Britain's Trade in Hardcore Pornograhic 8mm films by Oliver Carter (Intellect Books).

 Works

 Classroom Lover starred 19-year-old David Freeman, a former head boy, and Colin Richards, who was a school caretaker.